 “Do not restart your PC if you are using Panda Antivirus”.
 This is the advice that you should follow immediately.
 Panda AntiVirus is one of its kind first antivirus based on cloud computing.
 It does not use much of user’s PC resources and is only partly installed on the system.
-It keeps its core files on a dedicated server where knowledge of virus programs is shared by millions of users in real time.
+It keeps its core files on a dedicated server where knowledge of virus programs is shared by millions of users in real-time.

 However, even with such a robust set-up, the antivirus program has faced a major problem.
 A recent update from Panda AV has resulted in the antivirus program falsely detecting system files, as well as its own files, as malware and moving them to quarantine.
 This is a major issue that is likely to brick Windows systems when you restart your Windows PC.

-Black Screen at login after restart
+Black Screen at login after a restart

 For Panda Antivirus users, Panda Security team, has cautioned against restarting your PC, mentioning,